sadit/SimilaritySearch.jl/joss/paper.md

 - `closestpair`: Computes the closest pair in a metric dataset.
 - `neardup`: Removes a near duplicates from a metric dataset.

-The precise definitions of these functions and the full set of functions and structures can be found in is documentation.^[<https://sadit.github.io/SimilaritySearch.jl/>]
+The full set of functions and structures are detailed in the documentation.^[<https://sadit.github.io/SimilaritySearch.jl/>]

-Please note that exact indexes produce exact results when these functions are applied while approximate indexes can produce approximate results.

 # Installation and usage
 The package is registered in the general Julia registry and it is available via its integrated package manager: